-Cortina sells to the architecture and design hospitality industry, as well as authorized manufacturers in contract furniture, residential, aircraft, marine, automotive aftermarket, bookbinding, and motor home industries.
+Cortina Leathers sells upholstery grade leather to the architecture and design hospitality industry, as well as authorized furniture manufacturers in the contract and residential markets.
+We also sell leather to the aircraft, marine, automotive aftermarket, bookbinding, and motor home industries.

 Any leather that receives all its color from aniline dyes only and has no topical applications.
 Natural markings are visible and are to be considered a unique part of each hide.

 Our average yield is 65%, and waste 35%.
 Leather is a natural product and each line and hide is unique so these numbers can vary greatly.

 Yes.
 Our cut-to-pattern program is a special service, providing complete cut parts for upholstered furniture in a broad range of fashionable leathers.

 Yes.
 We have unlimited sewing capabilities in some of our international tanneries.